-The difference in the total contract price of \$167.0 million for the 2015 acquisition and cash paid for the acquisition per the consolidated statements of cash flows of \$166.7 million is primarily due to credits received at settlement totaling \$0.3 million.
+The difference in the total contract price of \$167.0 million for the 2015 acquisition and cash paid for the acquisition per the consolidated statements of cash flows of \$151.7 million is primarily due to acquisition of land for development of \$15.0 million and credits received at settlement totaling \$0.3 million.

-The difference in the total contract price of \$297.0 million for the 2014 acquisitions and cash paid for the acquisitions per the consolidated statements of cash flows of \$194.5 million is primarily due to the assumption of two mortgage notes secured by Yale West and The Army Navy Club Building for an aggregate \$100.9 million and the payment of a \$3.6 million deposit for Yale West in 2013, partially offset by a credit to the seller for building renovations at 1775 Eye Street, NW for \$1.9 million.
+The difference in the total contract price of \$297.0 million for the 2014 acquisitions and cash paid for the acquisitions per the consolidated statements of cash flows of \$194.5 million is primarily due to the assumption of two mortgage notes secured by Yale West and The Army Navy Building for an aggregate carrying value of \$100.9 million and the payment of a \$3.6 million deposit for Yale West in 2013, partially offset by a credit to the seller for building renovations at 1775 Eye Street, NW for\$1.9 million.

-The following unaudited pro-forma combined condensed statements of operations set forth the consolidated results of operations for the years endedDecember 31, 2015 and 2014 as if the above described acquisition in 2015 had occurred on January 1, 2014.
-The pro-forma adjustments include reclassifying costs related to the above-described acquisition to 2014.
-The unaudited pro-forma information does not purport to be indicative of the results that actually would have occurred if the acquisitions had been in effect for the years ended December 31, 2015 and 2014.
+The following unaudited pro-forma combined condensed statements of operations set forth the consolidated results of operations for the years endedDecember 31, 2016 and 2015 as if the above described acquisition in 2016 had occurred on January 1, 2015.
+The pro forma adjustments exclude acquisition costs directly related to the above-described acquisition.
+The unaudited pro-forma information does not purport to be indicative of the results that actually would have occurred if the acquisition had been in effect for the years ended December 31, 2016 and 2015.
 The unaudited data presented is in thousands, except per share data.